oscar-system/oscar-website/meetings/Meeting-06-2019/program.md

   + William Hart: **Nemo.jl**
   + William Hart: **AbstractAlgebra.jl**
   + Tommy Hofmann: **Hecke.jl**
+* 15:00: Coffee Break
-* 17:45: Group photo
+* 16:00: Group photo
-* 18:00: Claus Fieker: **Modules in Oscar - An attempt at a unified structure**
+* 16:15: Claus Fieker: **Modules in Oscar - An attempt at a unified structure**
 > Modules are some of the most fundamental mathematical structures for
 > computer algebra, once we move past rings.
 > Due to their importance, and due to the many different applications in